ballerina-platform/module-ballerinax-mysql.driver/README.md

 Ballerina Azure MySQL Library
 ===================

-The Azure MySQL library is one of the external library packages of the<a target="_blank" href="https://ballerina.io /"> Ballerina</a> language.
+The Azure MySQL library is one of the external library packages of the <a target="_blank" href="https://ballerina.io /"> Ballerina</a> language.

-This is specially designed for connecting Azure MySQL DB server and this provides the functionality required to access and manipulate data stored in a Azure MySQL database.
+This is specially designed for connecting Azure MySQL DB server and this provides the functionality required to access and manipulate the data stored in an Azure MySQL database.

-Following are the operations supported by this connector.
+The operations below are supported by this connector.

  - Pooling connections
  - Querying data